 Marital Property and Separate Property

-With no community property law on the books in Alabama, courts are tasked with determining a “fair” property division.
+With no community property law on the books in Alabama, courts are tasked with determining an equitable (not equal) property division.
 Generally speaking, courts decide that each spouse getting about half of everything they own jointly is fair.
 However, a court could decide that an unequal property split is fair.
-If you don’t want to leave it up to the court and you and your spouse can come to your own agreement regarding property division, a court will generally accept that agreement.
+If you don't want to leave it up to the court and you and your spouse can come to your own agreement regarding property division, a court will generally accept that agreement.